Schaefer's theorem for graphs: Higher arity polymorphisms

-Therefore, if $f$ behaves like $\mini$ or $\maxi$ on an infinite orbit of $(V;E,\prec, c_1,\ldots,c_m)$, then by Proposition~\ref{prop:RamseyCore} it generates a function which behaves like $\mini$ or $\maxi$ everywhere, and we are done.
-Moreover, if $f$ is of mixed type on an infinite orbit, then, again by Proposition~\ref{prop:RamseyCore}, $f$ generates a canonical function which has the same mixed behavior everywhere.
+Moreover, if $f$ is of mixed type on any set of the form $O_1\times O_2$ as above, then, by Proposition~\ref{prop:RamseyCore}, $f$ generates a canonical function which has the same mixed behavior everywhere.
 But then we are done by Lemmas~\ref{lem:mixtyp:maxp}, \ref{lem:mixtyp:minp}, \ref{lem:mixtyp:maxmin}, and \ref{lem:generatingMin:1}.
-Hence, we may henceforth assume that $f$ behaves like a projection on every infinite orbit.
-Fix in the following an infinite orbit $O$ and assume without loss of generality that $f$ behaves like $p_1$ on $O$.
+Hence, we may assume that $f$ behaves like a projection on every set of this form.
+Fix in the following infinite orbits $O_1, O_2$ and assume without loss of generality that $f$ behaves like $p_1$ on $O_1\times O_2$.